 pprint(response)

-The AES-256 encryption policy will be added to the S3 bucket when you run the above code.
+When you run the above code, this will add the AES-256 encryption policy to the S3 bucket.
 We can also validate this on the S3 console.
-For this, click on the bucket name, go to the properties tab, and scroll down until you find the encryption section.
+For this click on bucket name and go to the properties tab and scroll down until you find the encryption section.

 s3-bucket-encryption-on-s3-console

-When we set up server-side encryption on the S3 bucket, it only affects newly uploaded objects.
-Any unencrypted objects already in the S3 bucket will stay encrypted.
+When we set up server-side encryption on the S3 bucket, it only affects new objects uploaded to that bucket.
+Any unencrypted objects already in the S3 bucket will stay encnrypted.

 In the above code, we have not specified any user credentials.
-In such cases, boto3 uses your local machine’s default AWS CLI profile.
+In such cases, boto3 uses the default AWS CLI profile set up on your local machine.
 You can also specify which profile should be used by boto3 if you have multiple profiles on your machine.
 All you need to do is add the below line to your code.

 # setting up default profile for session